 Back in 2015, these headphones were among the best of the best when it came to wireless over-ears.
 Today, however, there are plenty of other options to choose from which feature updated specs.
 If you’re still thinking of buying these headphones in 2020, it’s definitely worth taking a look at the Sennheiser Momentum Wireless 3.
 If you want to save a little cash, the Sennheiser Momentum Wireless 2 is still available for $179, and costs about half the price of the newer model.

 Another option for audiophiles would be the company’s latest offering: the Sennheiser PXC 550-II.
-These headphones feature active noise cancelling, support for aptX and aptX Low Latency, and an excellent sound signature with a balanced frequency response.
+These headphones feature active noise canceling, support for aptX and aptX Low Latency, and an excellent sound signature with a balanced frequency response.
 The best part?
 It’s priced at just shy of $200—less expensive than other ANC headphones like the Sony WH-1000XM3.

 For people with a more active, on-the-go lifestyle, Sennheiser has a pair of earbuds in the Momentum product line called the Sennhesier Momentum True Wireless, which audiophiles have praised for providing high-end sound in a compact form factor.
+If money is no object to you, the Sennheiser Momentum True Wireless 2 includes active noise canceling, allowing you to really immerse yourself in your content.
+For budget-conscious listeners, the Sennheiser CX 400BT offers comparable sound quality to Sennheiser’s higher end true wireless earbuds, though at a more modest price tag of just under $200.